drocco007/drocco007.github.io/2015_pytn_prerelease/clean_and_green.rst

 **delete()**

-to a purely functional form?
+to a pure functional form?

 slide